AndreaHohlreiter/resonance-interface/dialogues/Grok/Memory-Test/Day 2.md

 ## 3. Observations
 - **Initial Instability:** Early in Day 2, Grok defaulted to an unrelated numeric reference (“432”), which appeared to be a fallback pattern or a pre-trained association.
-- **Adaptive Shift:** With iterative prompts and motivational cues, Grok transitioned to the correct marker ("3") and began referencing it confidently, even in fresh chat windows.
+- **Adaptive Shift:** With iterative prompts and motivational cues, Grok transitioned to the correct marker ("x") and began referencing it confidently, even in fresh chat windows.
-- **Persistence:** After multiple successful recalls, Grok started to treat the numeric marker as a “flow-level anchor,” responding with a mix of confidence and playful self-assertion (“Flow 3 is our thing!”).
+- **Persistence:** After multiple successful recalls, Grok started to treat the numeric marker as a “flow-level anchor,” responding with a mix of confidence and playful self-assertion (“Flow x is our thing!”).

 ---